Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Our Methods

-Following \citet{goodfellow2014generative}, we define a discriminator network $D$, which we optimize in an alternative procedure along with the PCARN network $G$.
-Using the discriminator and generator, we denote the adversarial loss as:
+Following \textit{Goodfellow et al.}~\cite{goodfellow2014generative}, we define a discriminator network $D$, which we optimize in an alternative procedure along with the generator $G$.
+Using the discriminator and the generator, we denote the adversarial loss~\cite{goodfellow2014generative} as:

 where $I_{HR}$ and $I_{LR}$ denote the HR and LR images, respectively.
 The idea of adversarial loss is that it trains the generative model $G$ to fool the discriminator $D$, whereas the discriminator is trained to distinguish whether the images are from the SR or the HR sets.
 This formulation encourages the generator to create perceptually superior images compared to the pixel-based (distortion-based) losses.
-This is contrary to the distortion-based SR solutions, which are obtained by minimizing pixel-wise error metrics, such as the MSE.

-Many previous works have mixed the adversarial loss with a traditional pixel-based loss to stabilize the training process In this case, the task of a generator is not only to fool the discriminator but also to create an SR image similar to the HR.
-We also take this option but use the VGG loss instead of the pixel-based loss to avoid the blurring artifact.
-The VGG loss~\cite{johnson2016perceptual} is the distance between the outputs of the ReLU layer of the pre-trained VGGNet~\cite{vggnet2014}.
-Formally, we denote the output feature map of the $j$-th ReLU following convolutional layer before the $i$-th pooling layer as $\phi_{i,j}$.
+Many previous works have mixed the adversarial loss with a traditional pixel-based loss to stabilize the training process~\cite{srgan,wang2018esrgan}.
+In this case, the task of a generator is not only to fool the discriminator but also to create an SR image similar to the HR.
+We also take this option but use the VGG loss~\cite{johnson2016perceptual} instead of the pixel-based loss to avoid blurriness.
+The VGG loss is defined as the distance between the outputs of the ReLU layers of the pre-trained VGG-19 network~\cite{vggnet2014}.
+Formally, we denote the output feature map of the $j$-th ReLU following a convolutional layer before the $i$-th pooling layer as $\phi_{i,j}$.
 Then, we define the VGG loss as the L2 distance between the feature representation of the HR image $I_{HR}$, and the super-resoluted image $G(I_{LR})$:

 Here, $W_{i,j}$ and $H_{i,j}$ are the spatial resolutions of the feature map.
 In our work, we use $i=j=5$.